 5 Conflict Resolution Strategies We All Use

 This is based on the assumption that people choose how cooperative and how assertive to be in a conflict.
 It suggests that everyone has preferred ways of responding to conflict, but most of us use all methods under various circumstances.
-It is helpful to understand the five methods.
+It is helpful to understand the five methods, particularly when you want to move a group forward.

 Conflict Resolution Strategy #1: Avoiding